Saltylord/saltylord_docs/docs/scripts/weed/faq.md

 # When I place a plant down I can't interact with it (QBX ONLY).

-*You need to follow the QBX install instructions and enable '@qbx_core/modules/playerdata.lua' in the fxmanifest.lua*
+*You need to follow the QBX install instructions and add '@qbx_core/modules/playerdata.lua' in the fxmanifest.lua*

 ```
 MainThrd/ ^1SCRIPT ERROR: @sl-weed/bridge/qbx/client.lua:4: attempt to index a nil value (global 'QBX')^7